ludcila/CHT-preCICE/solvers/OpenFOAM/README.md

     cd adapter
     wmake lib

 Now we are ready to compile the solvers, by entering to each solver directory and running `wmake`.
 For example:

     cd laplacianFoam
     wmake

+Alternatively, the `Allwmake` script can be used, which will take care of compiling the adapter and the solvers:

+    ./Allwmake

 # Running the adapted OpenFOAM solvers #